tSoniq/displayx/README.md

 The c++ class DisplayXFBInterface provides the application interface to the display driver.
 Please see the doxygen markup for a description of the available methods.
 Driver configuration and state structures are defined in DisplayXFBShared.h.

-For more information contact support@tsoniq.com or visit http://tsoniq.com.